mito-ds/mito-efficiency-test/README.md

 You can either use Python + Mito first, or use Python first.
 If you are running this test with multiple users, switch off.

 ### What to track while completing the workflow
-1. How long does it take to complete the workflow working with just Python?
+1. How long does it take to complete the workflow when just using Python?
-2. How long does it take to complete the workflow when you use Mito AND Python?
+2. How long does it take to complete the workflow when you using Mito AND Python?
+3. How many times does your code error?
-3. How often and where do you get stuck in either case?
+4. How often and where do you get stuck in either case?
 TODO: add more?

-## Timeline

 ## Workflow Description

-You're an analyst, doing performance analysis on your portfolio.
+You're an analyst calculating the performance of a stock portfolio.
 You have a dataset called `data/Company List.xlsx`, which is an internal Excel document that tracks your full portfolio.
 Furthermore, you have a bunch of data in `data/stocks` that contains stock information for all the tickers in your portfolio.

 You're aiming to create two major artifacts:
-1. A bar chart showing the percentage of your portfolio of the companies that have the highest five highest percentages (TODO: rephrase)
+1. A bar chart showing the percentage of your portfolio's values that is attributed to the five holdings
-2. An exported Excel document that has the results of a pivot table, showing the average trading volume for each of these five stocks for every month
+2. An Excel workbook that shows the average trading volume for each of these five stocks for every month

 ### The Workflow Steps